We treat most nests on the same day - call 01603 260946 to make an appointment

 Most calls are dealt with the same day and appointments can be arranged for specific times if required.
 The treatment of wasps nests is relatively simple, and usually costs just £50.00 +VAT.
-Additional nests treated at the same time are £10 to £20, depending on the accessibility.
+Additional nests treated at the same time are £10 to £20 plus vat, depending on the accessibility.

-Payment is required on the day, but can be paid in advance by credit card.
+Payment is required when booking, and can be paid in advance by credit card, BACS and Paypal.

 Weekend & evening visits can be arranged, often without additional cost.

 Wasps and Hornets build nests in the late June, starting with a single queen, who rears her first broods over a few weeks.
 Once the numbers begin to climb, the workers take over her duties, such as nest building and hunting, and she concentrates on rearing young.
 Wasp nest numbers reach a peak of several thousand in late August, whereas Hornet numbers only reach two – three hundred.

 Treating a wasp nest is usually a straight forward operation.
 Wasps nests at height can add a degree of difficulty, but most can be accessed from steps or ladders.
 Occasionally access into a loft may be required, but 98 percent of wasp nests are treated from outside.

 Once a nest has been treated it normally takes two hours to calm down, and it should be completely quiet the next day.
 The nest itself will never be re-used again, and as a result it does not need to be removed.

 Wasp traps are not suitable for the control wasps where a wasp nest is in a known location.
 The wasp traps are fantastic at reducing foraging wasp numbers but they will not eliminate a nest.